sofwerx/swx-devops/README.md

 The `swx` function commands are available when you start a `shell.bash` session.

 Your primary interaction will be through the `swx` function.
-You can run a command and it should show usage for that command:
+Run a command and it will show usage for that command:

     $ swx
     Usage: swx {command}